Narcolepsy Treatment in Greenwich, CT

 Narcolepsy is a sleep disorder characterized by excessive daytime sleepiness, with or without muscle weakness (cataplexy) triggered by strong emotion.
 The condition is a chronic brain disorder which causes an inability to cycle sleep correctly.

 In addition to excessive daytime sleepiness, episodes known as “sleep attacks” can occur during more high-energy activities.
 Sleep attacks can range in length from three to five minutes per episode and may be life-threatening if they occur in a dangerous environment.
+These sleep attacks involve falling asleep for seconds to minutes at a time.
+Narcolepsy symptoms can show in a variety of ways for different people.

 What are the symptoms of narcolepsy?

-If you currently experience any of the following symptoms, you may suffer from narcolepsy and should consult a narcolepsy doctor as soon as possible:
+If you currently experience any of the following symptoms, you may suffer from narcolepsy and should consult a narcolepsy specialist doctor as soon as possible:

 - Excessive daytime sleepiness